albertattard/java-boot-camp/05 - Interfaces and Advanced Objects.md

 }
 ```

-We don't need to understand the whole bytecode.
-Let's focus on the parts relevant to us.
+We don't need to understand the whole this.
+Let's instead just focus on the parts relevant to us.

 1. The bytecode of the `Rows` class shows that the `Rows` class actually has a property of type `demo.Data` as shown in the following fragment.